wso2/ETAC/outlooks/blockchain4integration_outlook.md

 Table 2: Technical Challenges by the use case

-Table 2: Technical Challenges by the use case

 As the table depicts, most private or consortium use cases are not affected by the challenges.

 Also, most IAM use cases can work with the current performance limits of the blockchain.
 For example, IAM use cases update an entry only when a new account is added or when verifiable claims are updated, both of which are not frequent for an individual user.
 For the read access, the systems may keep a cache and update it by listening to blockchain updates.
 Write updates can be batched and entered into the blockchain as a single batch.
 Even required updates can be batched, since the creation of a new account typically takes a few hours to take effect even with current non-blockchain implementations. .